-7 Tips to set up a coding scheme
+7 Tips how to set up a coding scheme

 The coding scheme or ethogram determines what data you collect and is, thus, an essential part of your behavioral study.
 How to develop a coding scheme that will provide you with the information you need?
 You can set up your coding scheme on paper, but you can also use The Observer XT software, a tool that can assist you in the entire workflow of an observational research project.

-Tips to set up a coding scheme (+free white paper with all 7 tips to set-up your coding scheme)
+How to set up a coding scheme (+ FREE white paper with all 7 tips to set-up your behavioral coding)

 So let's start at the beginning: